MainulDip/KotlinEveryday/oop-minimap-kotlin.md

 - abstract properties.
 - properties which provide accessor implementations.

 #### Note: If there is implementation of method or accessors in the interface, overriding is optional in derived/inherited class/interface.
-So for non-implemented properties and methods, it is required to override
+So for non-implemented properties and methods, it is required to override.

 #### Note: For inhering interface, we can not use parenthesis as interface han no constructor
 ```kotlin